vilmarjet/global_maxKcut/README.md

      * CuttingPlaneParameters.txt: parameters for cutting plane method used to find upper bound,
      * HeuristicParameters.txt: set heuristic and other parameters to be used in branch and bound,
      * ProblemParameters.txt: parameters of problem, for example: input_instance, partition_number, solver_type

 ### 4)Installation of application (bb_mkc_run)
-    In terminal, go to directory of phd_maxKcut, then execute the following command:
+    In terminal, go to <global_maxkcut> (where Makefile is saved), then execute the following command:

     $ make install